-This easy homemade Butterbeer Popcorn is inspired by Harry Potter with a butterscotch vanilla flavor and the sweet crunch of caramel popcorn.
+This foolproof Harry Potter-inspired homemade Butterbeer Popcorn recipe has butterscotch vanilla flavor and the sweet crunch of caramel popcorn.

 I wish all year could be autumn.